-The evidence from other parts of the world is rather unambiguous.
+In other parts of the world, the literature has already explored the zombie phenomenon much more thoroughly.
+The evidence is rather unambiguous.
 Several studies on Japanese and European firms have found zombification to constrain the flourishing of non-zombies, leading to diminished growth in productivity, investment, and employment \citep{CaballeroHoshiKashyap2008, McGowanAndrewsMillot2018, AndrewsPetroulakis2019, AcharyaEtAl2019}.
 Others go even further by noting that zombie prevalence interferes with an efficient transmission of monetary policy \citep{AcharyaEtAl2020}.
-Despite these findings, little evidence has been brought to bear about the influence of zombies and, in particular zombie-lending, on economic outcomes in the U.S.\footnote{\cite{BanerjeeHofmann2020} include the United States in their analysis of zombification in 14 advanced economies, but focus more on the life cycle of zombies across several countries than on the micro- and macroeconomic consequences of zombification -- and in particular lending to zombies.} In this paper, we intend to address this gap by analysing potential spillovers of zombification -- and zombie-lending -- on productivity, investment, employment-growth, and business entry dynamics.
-We merge firm-level data of publicly listed firms, sourced from Compustat and Capital IQ for the 2002-2019 period, to identify non-viable firms and their debt structure.
-This data set allows us to not only distinguish between debt, intermediated by banks, and credit, taken up via capital markets, but to also discriminate between short- and long-term funding.
+Despite these findings, little evidence has been brought to bear about the influence of zombies and, in particular zombie-lending, on economic outcomes in the U.S.\footnote{\cite{BanerjeeHofmann2020} include the United States in their analysis of zombification in 14 advanced economies, but focus more on the life cycle of zombies across several countries than on the micro- and macroeconomic consequences of zombification -- and in particular lending to zombies.} In this paper, we intend to address this gap by analysing potential spillovers of zombification -- in particular zombie-lending -- on productivity, investment, employment-growth, and business entry dynamics.
+We merge firm-level data of publicly listed firms, sourced from Compustat and Standard \& Poor's Capital IQ for the period of 2002-2020, to identify non-viable firms and their debt structure.
+This data set is in so far appealing as it allows us to not only distinguish between debt, intermediated by banks, and credit, taken up via the bond market, but to also discriminate between short- and long-term funding.